-Vice President: Paige Gardner
+President: Paige Gardner

 I am a first year PhD student in the Palkovacs Lab, where I study eco-evolutionary dynamics of salmonids.
 I am interested in understanding thermal tolerance and rapid adaptation of Steelhead to warming waters in the face of climate change.
 My goal is to use my research to inform policy and ecosystem-based management plans.
 In my spare time, I enjoy fishing, hiking, surfing, and reading.
 My favorite freshwater fish species is the Arctic Grayling!

-Undergraduate Representative: Serena Miranda
+Secretary: Serena Miranda

-Serena is a second year undergraduate majoring in Environmental studies/Biology.
+Serena is a third year undergraduate majoring in Environmental studies/Biology.
 She is most interested in the protection and chemistry of freshwater ecosystems as they continue to be threatened by climate change effects.
 As an undergraduate, she has interned with the National Oceanic and Atmospheric Administration (NOAA) where she learned about the management of protected species and the science behind marine heatwaves by doing projects with the National Marine Fisheries Service and the National Weather Service.
 She built an extensive network and widened knowledge about working alongside government environmental agencies.
 She plans to continue to nurture her education by being proactive in opportunities and actively participating in communities to connect science and humanities in order to spark change.

-Public Relations Chair: MiLinh Nguyen
+Public Relations Chair: Abigail Ward

 Diversity, Equity, and Inclusion Chair: Chamonix Toledo